-(1) All students and teaching staff must be informed of the latest version of the Examination Regulations in an appropriate manner and a copy must be made available upon request.

-(2) The individual courses to be taken and their specific type are gathered from the accreditation application for the degree programme in question.

-(3) At the beginning of each semester and in any case no later than during the second course unit, the relevant lecturer must provide students with a written overview of the goals, content, methods and examination modalities of their course in the form of a syllabus, and also inform the students about the content, methods, assessment criteria, the form of resit options and the assessment key for their performance.
-In justified exceptional circumstances, including disasters or epidemics, the lecturer may modify the syllabus during the semester, notifying the students as soon as possible.
+- (1) All students and teaching staff must be informed of the latest version of the Examination Regulations in an appropriate manner and a copy must be made available upon request. - (2) The individual courses to be taken and their specific type are gathered from the accreditation application or approval application for the degree or certificate programme in question.1 - (3) At the beginning of each semester and in any case no later than during the second course unit, the course head must provide students with a written overview of the goals, content, methods and examination modalities2 of their course in the form of a syllabus, and also inform the students about the content, methods, assessment criteria, the form of resit options and the assessment key for their performance.3 In justified exceptional circumstances, including disasters or epidemics, the course head may modify the syllabus during the semester, notifying the students as soon as possible.